Expulsion of the Acadians: Louisiana

 Thomas Jefferys (1710–71) was a royal geographer to King George III and a London publisher of maps.
 He is well known for his maps of North America, produced to meet commercial demand, but also to support British territorial claims against the French.
 This map presents Nova Scotia and Cape Breton Island in the wake of the "great upheaval".

 The British did not directly deport Acadians to Louisiana.
 Following the expulsion by the British from their home, Acadians found their way to many friendly locales, including France.
 Acadians left France, under the influence of Henri Peyroux de la Coudreniere, to settle in Louisiana, which was then a colony of Spain.

 Louisiana was transferred to the Spanish government in 1762.
-Because of the good relations which existed between France and Spain, and because of their common Catholic religion, some Acadians chose to take oaths of allegiance to the Spanish government.
+Because of the good relations which existed between France and Spain, and because of their common Catholic religion, some Acadians took oaths of allegiance to the Spanish government.
 Soon the Acadians composed the largest ethnic group in Louisiana.
 First, they settled in areas along the Mississippi River and later, they settled in the Atchafalaya Basin, as well as in the prairie lands to the west—a region which was later renamed Acadiana.

 Some Acadians were sent to colonize places in the Caribbean, such as French Guiana, or the Falkland Islands under the direction of Louis Antoine de Bougainville; these latter efforts at colonization were unsuccessful.
 Other Acadians migrated to places like Saint-Domingue, but they fled to New Orleans after the Haitian Revolution.
 Louisiana's population contributed to the founding of the modern Cajun population.
 (The French word "Acadien" evolved into the word "Cadien", which was later anglicized as the word "Cajun").